 Nearby, there was a small hamlet known as East Polmear.
 Today this village also still exists, though it’s known simply as Polmear.
-The development of Charlestown blossomed out of a development of the village’s harbour and dock in 1791.
+The development of Charlestown blossomed out of the development of the village’s harbour and dock in 1791.

 Completion of the works was at the beginning of the 19th-century.
 It was also around that time that canons were installed in the event of an attack by the French and that the village was renamed ‘Charles’s Town’, which later simply became ‘Charlestown’.

 For fans of the Poldark series, the tall ships of Charlestown will likely need no introduction.
 However, for those not in the know, these historic boats can be found in the very heart of the Grade II listed historic and unspoilt Charlestown Harbour.